-Windows 10 comes shipped with a new set of sound notifications, some are borrowed from Windows 8.1.
-If you are migrating to Windows 10 from Windows 7 or Windows 8.1 you can easily notice the changes.
-Windows 10 has a new set of sound alerts for events like Calendar reminders, Messaging, Email, Volume change, etc. There is a way to customize the system tones according to your preferences.
-You can even turn off sound for all system alerts in Windows 10 by changing few sound settings on your PC.
+Windows 11/10 comes shipped with a new set of sound notifications, some are borrowed from Windows 8.1.
+Windows 11/10 has a new set of sound alerts for events like Calendar reminders, Messaging, Emails, Volume changes, etc. There is a way to customize the system tones according to your preferences.
+You can even turn off sound for all system alerts in Windows by changing a few sound settings on your PC.

 Click on the Speaker icon in the taskbar and move the slider to change the volume of the sound.

-You will see “Sounds” option in the popup.
-Clicking on this opens a new window where you can customize sounds.
+You will see “Sounds” or “Sound settings” option in the popup.
+Click on it.

-This way you can modify sound for any of the events.
-Following are the list of few events, to which you can set the sound:
+This way you can modify the sound for any of the events.
+Following are the list of a few events, to which you can set the sound:

 - Calendar Reminder